Corinthian helmet: Physical evidence

 Apparently (judging from artistic and archaeological evidence) the most popular helmet during the Archaic and early Classical periods, the style gradually gave way to the more open Thracian helmet, Chalcidian helmet and the much simpler pilos type, which was less expensive to manufacture and did not obstruct the wearer's critical senses of vision and hearing as the Corinthian helmet did.
 Numerous examples of Corinthian helmets have been excavated, and they are frequently depicted on ancient Greek pottery.

-The Corinthian helmet was depicted on more sculpture than any other helmet; it seems the Greeks romantically associated it with glory and the past.
+The Corinthian helmet was depicted on more sculptures than any other helmet; it seems the Greeks romantically associated it with glory and the past.
 The Romans also revered it, from copies of Greek originals to sculpture of their own.
 Based on the sparse pictorial evidence of the republican Roman army, in Italy the Corinthian helmet evolved into a jockey-cap style helmet called the Italo-Corinthian, Etrusco-Corinthian or Apulo-Corinthian helmet, with the characteristic nose guard and eye slits becoming mere decorations on its face.
 Given many Roman appropriations of ancient Greek ideas, this change was probably inspired by the "over the forehead" position common in Greek art.
 This helmet remained in use well into the 1st century AD.